International Yoga Day: 5 Yoga Poses That Will Help In Relieving Exam Stress

 - It helps in calming down your nervous system

-It is that time of the year again.
+Yoga day 2018 will be celebrated worldwide on June 21st.
+International Yoga Day was started by the United Nations General assembly in 2015.
+This year marks the 4th anniversary of International Yoga Day.
 Students of class 10 and 12 go through sleepless nights and stressful days for an entire month until the very tedious board exams come to an end.
 The pressure to perform well in exams leads to inevitable stress which can lead to conditions like indigestion and insomnia.
 However, the classic practice of yoga can be very helpful in relieving exam stress.
 Yoga is hailed as a great stress buster.
 If students practice some yoga during exams, it can help in making their preparation time easier and stress free.

 Pranayama or the deep breathing exercise of yoga is known to be a stress buster.
 Whenever the exam pressure takes a toll on your and makes you feel anxious or scared, just close your eyes and take several long breaths.
 Breathe by inhaling through your nose and exhaling through your mouth.
 It will make you feel lighter and at ease.